 FUN FACTS!
-Bali is a small island in the eastern part of Indonesia, a country in Southeast Asia.
+Bali is a small island in the eastern part of Indonesia, a in the eastern part of Indonesia, a country in Southeast Asia.

 Indonesia is a huge country with about 17,000 islands, 6,000 of which are inhabited, with different ethnic groups and languages.